Hundreds of Tangipahoa residents without water since Friday; company blames freeze, growing demand

 "We're having trouble at this point with this well not keeping up with the demand," operator Joe Dupuy said.

-Dupuy says there's simply just too many people using too much water.
+Dupuy says there are simply just too many people using too much water.
 He hasn't had much rest during this whole ordeal.

 "I've been going since day one, clocking the wells out every three hours and just running and just napping and keeping up to make sure they're running, and that's all I can do," he said.